Carson Kelly Player Props: Diamondbacks vs. Giants

-On Monday, Carson Kelly (coming off going 1-for-3 with an RBI) and the Arizona Diamondbacks face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:45 PM ET.
+After going 1-for-3 with an RBI in his last game, Carson Kelly and the Arizona Diamondbacks face the San Francisco Giants (who will start Alex Cobb) at 9:45 PM ET on Tuesday.

-He had a one-hit performance in his most recent game (1-for-3) against the Mariners.
+He had a one-hit performance in his last game (1-for-3) against the Mariners.

 Carson Kelly Game Info & Props vs. the Giants